Featured Image

 • They must have a valid passport.

-• They should not have previously received a South Korea working holiday visa.
+• They can't have previously received a South Korea working holiday visa.

 • Applicants must have sufficient funds to provide a return ticket and entry fees.